 - Be fiction (can be a novel, novella, short story, graphic novel, etc.) or be a nonfiction book that explores eco-fiction

 - Be published already, unless there are media reviews/previews, as pointed out below

-- Have at least 10-20 positive ratings/reviews on Goodreads or have positive reviews in either a mainstream literary blog or news media
+- Have at least 10-20 positive ratings/reviews on popular review sites or have positive reviews in either a mainstream literary blog or news media

 - Not promote conspiracy theories or scientific denialism